hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-08-join-us-for-carpentrycon-at-home.md

 ---
 layout: page
 authors: ["CarpentryCon Task Force"]
 teaser: "CarpentryCon @ Home begins next week!
-The 7-week long event kicks off with a keynote by Dr. Kari L. Jordan on 13 July and the first session on 14 July"
+The 7-week long event starts with a keynote by Dr. Kari L. Jordan on 13 July and the first session on 14 July"
 title: "Join Us for CarpentryCon @ Home: July 14 - August 31"
 date: 2020-07-08
 time: "00:00:00"